 About Simon Watt

 Simon is a biologist, writer, science communicator and TV presenter.
-He is the MC/president for life of the “Ugly Animal Preservation Society”, has written for national newspapers and websites and is perhaps best known as a presenter on the BAFTA winning documentary series Inside Nature’s Giants.
+He is perhaps best known as a presenter on the BAFTA winning documentary series Inside Nature’s Giants.

 The aged immune system – why granny cant fight the superbugs.
 Janet Lord, University of Birmingham